openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 ## Shelly BLU Gateway (thing-type: shellyblugw)

-There no no additional channels beside the device group.
+There are no additional channels beside the device group.

 ## Shelly Wall Displays